-As a joint press release of the Public Prosecutor and the Zurich Canton police stated on Wednesday, the detainee denied the allegations during the first questioning of police on Tuesday.
+As a joint press release of the Public Prosecutor and the Zurich Canton Police stated on Wednesday, the detainee denied the allegations during the first questioning of police on Tuesday.
 The district attorney’s office had planned further interrogation for the next day.
 This did not happen.

 In the communication it is explicitly stated, that according to present knowledge of the prosecution there is no evidence of any further offenders being involved.
 The case has been closed.

 The first lawsuit was filed in the canton of Vaud by Schumacher's wife Corina.
 A journalist had previously made Schumacher's management aware of the illicit offer.
 In early July, a French newspaper reported, citing the Grenoble public prosecutor, that the trail led to the headquarters of an air rescue in Zurich.
-The French investigating authorities had apparently traced the computer IP address, from which the oofer had been made.
+The French investigating authorities had apparently traced the computer IP address, from which the offer had been made.

 In an initial statement to the media Rega CEO Ernst Kohler said on Wednesday, "This tragic event makes us sad and speechless.
-Our thoughts and condolences are are at that moment with the relatives of the deceased and the persons connected with him."
+Our thoughts and condolences are are at this moment with the relatives of the deceased and the persons connected with him."
 Further information was not given.
 "We do not give information out of respect for the families," said Rega spokeswoman Ariane Lendenmann.
 She did not answer further questions.

 By Daniella Unbar © 2014 Diaal News.
 All rights